roman-bachmann/ProjectWeebo/README.md

 ### About

 This is the semester project from the NTNU course TDT4140 Software Engineering, spring 2017.
+The goal of the project is to build a software bot that revolutionizes the learning experience.

 The webpage is built on React, using node.js as the API backend and a mysql server hosted by NTNU.
+For authentication, auth0 is used.

 ### How to install